 5. Decor is key to understanding your Client’s aesthetic

 The family portraits grace the walls of the house so it makes sense to aesthetically match that.
-Advise your clients to take cue from their interior decor, it also speaks volumes about their personal style.
+Advise your clients to take a cue from their interior decor, it also speaks volumes about their style.

 Interior Decor speaks highly of a person’s sense of aesthetics